Christy-892/Unreal-Engine-Vegetation-Growth-Shader/README.md

 - [x] Feature - Create multiple types of trees, all with multiple variants
 - [x] Feature - Use TOPs to efficiently generate the multiple variants of trees
 - [ ] Feature - Expose and improve hidden "Time Based" growth option
-- [ ] Debug Animation in Houdini with Curves
+- [ ] Feature - Debug Animation in Houdini with Curves